SFU-CMPT-201/a0-pub/README.md

 very nice, introductory-level tutorial for beginners.
 How long it takes depends on your prior background, but the tutorial will probably take less than 3 hours.

+Before you start, please carefully read the entire document.
+Otherwise, you may miss important information that you need to know to get the full credit for this assignment.

-In order to do this, here are the steps that you must follow.
+Here are the steps that you must follow.

 * Use your browser to open the tutorial.
 The URL is [https://ryanstutorials.net/linuxtutorial/](https://ryanstutorials.net/linuxtutorial/).